amazon-ion/ion-docs/rfcs/inline_symbols.md

 large.
 This causes two problems:

 1. Both Readers and Writers are required to hold the entire symbol table in memory.
-The larger it becomes, the more memory this consumes.
+The larger it becomes, the more memory it consumes.
+Left unchecked, this can lead to program crashes, making it a potential denial-of-service vector.
 2. Symbol IDs are encoded as variable-length unsigned integers; higher ID numbers require more bytes to encode.
+Adding infrequently referenced text to the symbol table means that more valuable symbols will be costlier to write out.

 The only way to remove entries from the active symbol table is to reset it or import a different one.
 In either case, we are likely to discard very valuable symbols along with those that are infrequently